 \section{Conclusion}

-This work focuses on investigating the feasibility of deep learning assisted differential fault attack against ACORNv3, MORUSv2 and ATOM with the fault model of single-bit bit flipping fault with no control over the fault location.
-We have implemented three MLP models for identifying the fault location on ACORNv3, MORUSv2 and ATOM, where the accuracies of the trained models have improved the traditional signature-based method.
-Besides, we propose a threshold-based strategy to optimize the number of fault injections.
-The results show that we can recover the initial state of ACORN with the complexity of negligible and achieve full state recovery on MORUS, that are better than the results of existing works.
-On the other hand, we have implemented the first DFA on ATOM and managed to recover majority of state bits in NFSR under the fault model of precise control over the fault location.
-It shows that the design of double key filter has improved the security margin of the cipher.
-Future works may examine the feasibility of deep learning assisted fault attack under the more relaxed fault attack model of random fault with no control over the fault location.
-Besides, one may consider to remove the timer used in equation solving, to examine the number of faults needed to recover the state.
-Furthermore, one can proceed to solve the equation that encounter error in fault location identification, as it is expected that some of the state bits can be recovered correctly.
+This work investigates the feasibility of deep learning-assisted differential fault attacks (DFA) against ACORNv3, MORUSv2, and ATOM, utilizing a single-bit bit-flipping fault with no control over the fault location.
+We implemented three Multilayer Perceptron (MLP) models to identify fault locations, each achieving higher accuracy than traditional signature-based methods.
+Additionally, we proposed a threshold-based strategy to optimize the number of fault injections.
+Our results demonstrate that the initial state of ACORN can be recovered with negligible complexity, and full state recovery can be achieved for MORUS—both results outperforming the existing literature.
+Furthermore, we implemented the first DFA on ATOM, recovering the majority of the NFSR state bits under a precise fault-location model.
+These findings suggest that the double key filter design increases the security margin against the described fault attacks.
+Future work may examine the feasibility of deep learning-assisted fault attacks under a more relaxed random fault model, where the attacker has no control over the fault location or impact.